cyxlily/8580_security_project_ids_lemna/README.md

 ## Usage:
-1. download the project using Unix command line:
+* download the project using Unix command line:

         $ git clone https://github.com/cyxlily/8580_security_project_ids_lemna.git

         $ cd 8580_security_project_ids_lemna

-2. The processed ids dataset is in the folder 'data', including X_test_binary.csv ,Y_test_binary.csv and unique_tokens.csv.
+* The processed ids dataset is in the folder 'data', including X_test_binary.csv ,Y_test_binary.csv and unique_tokens.csv.
 The trained model is in the folder 'model',  named binary_protobytes_dirty.h5.
 The codes is in the folder 'code'.

-3.You can run LEMNA using Unix command line:
+* You can run LEMNA using Unix command line:

         $ cd code

         $ python lemna_replication.py --f=5

-4. To run codes automatically, you can using command line:
+* To run codes automatically, you can using command line:

         $ qsub lemnaids5.pbs

         $ Remember to change the root file path.

-5. You can train the IDS model yourself.
+* You can train the IDS model yourself.
 IDS related codes are in the folder 'IDS'.
 You can train the IDS model using command line:

         $ cd IDS

         $ python train_binary.py

 The trained model is in the folder 'models',named binary_protobytes_dirty.h5

-6. You can test the IDS model using command line:
+* You can test the IDS model using command line:

         $ python test_binary.py

 The evaluation results is report.txt, report.csv, val.png

-7. You can also process the datasets yourself.
+* You can also process the datasets yourself.
 First download the raw datasets in the folder 'data'.
 The share link is

         https://drive.google.com/open?id=1pi3SluBlec_g1SexyYDPM7HMm5Z6y4uh